TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Study Design

 \subsection{Dataset}

-To evaluate the performance of LLMs in automotive requirements traceability validation and recovery, we employed a dataset of DTC requirements provided by our industry partner.
-The dataset includes the ``Lost Communication'' and ``Implausible Data'' DTC system requirements, which represent two of the most common and critical DTC categories.
+To evaluate the performance of LLMs for automotive requirements traceability validation and recovery, we used a dataset of DTC requirements from our industry partner. \nff{The dataset was collected from a single industrial automotive project and contains stakeholder requirements together with their corresponding system requirements and traceability links established by system engineers.} The dataset includes the ``Lost Communication'' and ``Implausible Data'' DTC system requirements, which are among the most common and critical DTC categories.
 Each system requirement is linked to the corresponding stakeholder requirements through traceability links established by system engineers.
 Over time, system evolution across versions and the error-prone nature of manual traceability construction lead to a considerable number of invalid or missing traceability links.
 In total, the dataset comprises 1,320 stakeholder requirements connected to 48 system requirements through 2,132 existing traceability links.

-To establish the ground truth, two authors independently annotated all 2,132 traceability links between stakeholder and system requirements, strictly following the engineers’ guidelines.
-Discrepancies were discussed and resolved until full consensus was reached.
-Ultimately, 1,913 links were confirmed as valid, while 219 were deemed invalid, suggesting that no traceability relationship should exist between those pairs.
-The inter-rater agreement, measured by Cohen’s kappa, was $\kappa \approx 0.962$, indicating almost perfect agreement.
+\nff{To establish the ground truth, we followed a structured annotation protocol in collaboration with system engineers from our industry partner.
+First, two co-authors studied the industrial traceability guidelines, which define traceability relationships and validation criteria in the automotive DTC domain.
+They then conducted a calibration phase by independently annotating 100 randomly selected traceability links.
+Disagreements and ambiguous cases were discussed with system engineers to clarify the interpretations of the guidelines and identify recurring traceability variations observed in practice.}

+\nff{ After calibration, the two annotators independently reviewed all 2,132 traceability links.
+Following the industrial guidelines, each stakeholder–system requirement pair was labeled as valid if the system requirement correctly covered the message, signal, fault condition, or diagnostic behavior specified in the stakeholder requirement, and as invalid otherwise.
+After this independent annotation phase, all conflicting annotations were jointly reviewed.
+For each disagreement, the annotators revisited the corresponding requirements and the industrial guidelines before reaching a final decision.
+The resulting labels were used as the ground truth for the experiments.}

+\nff{To assess annotation reliability, we computed Cohen’s kappa before disagreement resolution, obtaining $\kappa \approx 0.962$, indicating almost perfect agreement.
+Ultimately, 1,913 links were confirmed as valid and 219 as invalid.}